nezda/yawni/README.txt

   - iteration bugs and memory leaks
   - various thread safety bugs
 - Updated to leverage Java 1.5
-  - use built in java.util.logging.* for logging
-    XXX slf4j - more flexible, Apache standard
-  - added LookaheadIterator (analagous to old LookaheadEnumeration)
-  - re-implemented LRUCache in terms of LinkedHashMap (much more efficient)
   - generics
   - use of Enum, EnumSet, and EnumMap where apropos
+  - re-implemented LRUCache in terms of LinkedHashMap (much more efficient)
+  - uses maximally configurable slf4j logging system
+  - added LookaheadIterator (analagous to old LookaheadEnumeration)
 - New/changed API methods
   - renamed Word -> WordSense, IndexWord -> Word
     - easier to understand, matches W3C proposal (http://www.w3.org/TR/wordnet-rdf/)
   - WordSense.getSenseNumber()
   - WordSense.getTaggedSenseCount()
+  - WordSense.getAdjPosition()
+  - WordSense.getVerbFrames()
+  - Word.isCollocation()
+  - Word.getPointerTypes()
+  - Synset.getLexCategory()
+  - added PointerTarget.getSynset()
   - Word.getSenses() -> Word.getSynsets() and added List<WordSense> Word.getSenses()
-  - made DictionaryDatabase Iterator's Iterables for ease of use (e.g. for loops)
+  - DictionaryDatabase iteration methods are Iterables for ease of use (e.g., for loops)
-  - all core types implement Comparable<T>
+  - all core classes implement Comparable<T>
-  - all core types implement Iterable<WordSense>
+  - all core classes implement Iterable<WordSense>
   - added iteration for all WordSenses and all Pointers (and all of certain PointerType)
-  - added support for POS.ALL it makes sense
+  - added support for POS.ALL where apropos
+  - all major classes are final
+  - currently, no major classes are Serializable
   - removed RMI client / server capabities - deemed overkill
-  - removed applet - didn't justify its maitenance burden
+  - removed applet - didn't justify its maintenance burden
 - Growing suite of unit tests
-- Automated all build infrastructure using Maven
+- Automated all build infrastructure using Apache Maven